aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/gridjsworkbook/_index.md

 ```

-Gets the JSON format StringBuilder from the file cache by the specified unique id.
+Gets the JSON string of the file from the cache using the specified unique id,set the output filename in the JSON.

 **Parameters:**
 | Parameter | Type | Description |